seanstardev/RadioSunshine/README.md

 To uninstall the update, ensure Sunshine is not running; execute the RadioSunshine exe again and click 'Remove Update'.

 If you move the RadioSunshine folder, or the exe therein, the service will not work, and Sunshine may not connect to Moonlight.
 If this happens - simply manually edit the Sunshine .conf file so that the appropriate instruction is reset: "global_prep_cmd = []".
-Then - simply restart Sunshine.
+Then restart Sunshine.

 Heavily influenced by Nonary's work. https://github.com/Nonary/ResolutionAutomation/releases